cphalen/challengepy/README.md

 4. Install packages using `pipenv install`.

 ## Developing
-1. Use `pipenv run index.py` to run the project.
+1. Use `pipenv run python index.py` to run the project.
 2. Follow the instructions [here](https://www.notion.so/pennlabs/Server-Challenge-Fall-19-480abf1871fc4a8d9600154816726343).
 3. Document your work in the `README.md` file.